acm-uiuc/icpc-website/contest/rules.md

 <a name="Eligibility"></a>
 <h2 class="title">Eligibility:</h2>
 All participants must be full-time or part-time students at the University of Illinois at Urbana-Champaign during Spring 2015, and must not be graduating prior to December 2015.
 Participants must plan to be enrolled as either full-time or part-time students in the December 2015 semester.
 Participants must also meet all 2015 ICPC Regionals eligibility requirements, which are as follows: 1) Participants must not have competed in 2 ICPC World Finals competitions or 5 ICPC Regionals competitions.
 2) Participants must have started post-secondary studies in or after 2011, or must have been born in 1992 or later.
-The full eligibility requirements are indicated in the flowchart available at [http://icpc.cs.illinois.edu/contest/eligibility.pdf](/contest/eligibility.pdf).
-Any participants seeking exemptions to the eligibility requirements must contact the Dropbox Open contest team at <a href="mailto:thakore1@illinois.edu">thakore1@illinois.edu</a>.
+The full eligibility requirements are indicated in the flowchart available at <a class="contest" href="/contest/eligibility.pdf">http://icpc.cs.illinois.edu/contest/eligibility.pdf</a>.
+Any participants seeking exemptions to the eligibility requirements must contact the Dropbox Open contest team at <a class="contest" href="mailto:thakore1@illinois.edu">thakore1@illinois.edu</a>.

 <br>